indrajithbandara/liquideye/_includes/editables/terms-text.md

-## Purchasing terms and conditions / Disclaimer:
+## Purchasing terms and conditions -- Disclaimer

 By purchasing a Liquid Eye product the customer agrees to accept the risk involved in using a still camera or any electronic device in a marine environment and they do so entirely at their own risk.
 Liquid Eye is in no way liable for any damages to the DSLR or electronic device through the use of this product.